PILOT CASE

 Impact from openZDM technologies

+The expected impact of openZDM project include reduction of defected welds on battery modules, early detection of defects and improvement the throughput.
 Through the reduction of defective parts, less time and resources will be consumed for reworking.
 Moreover, it will improve the sustainability of the production process.

 Leading company